 Direct From The Event Guide

-Now that you understand some basics about event management and planning, and what it is that will be required of you, let’s discuss how you get started building a client list, building your resume and starting a career as an Event Planner.
+Now that you understand some basics about event management and planning, and what it is that will be required of you, let’s discuss how you get started building a client list, building your resume and starting a career as an event planner in Malaysia.

 As of now, there are many clients who are looking for best full service event management agency in Kuala Lumpur.
 I have interviewed quite a few event management companies in the industry and they all say that the best way to get experience is to volunteer with an organization.
 Volunteering is the best way to build your resume, and get you the experience you need to become a seasoned event planner.
 Most non-profit organizations are always open to having volunteers assist at events, and it is easy to go on to a website and let them know that you would be interested in volunteering.
 Let the organization know why you would be a good fit to volunteer, and explain that you are dependable, outgoing, smart, and can handle multiple tasks and stress with ease.